freyam/freyam/README.md

+Hi, I am Freyam.
 I love to bring ideas to reality!
 I am a sophomore at [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
 Everywhere I go, I bring a smile, motivation, and cute pictures of dogs and cats.
 You'll find me eager to get my hands dirty and keen to get started on something fresh and intriguing.

 <p align="center">
   <img src="./excited-dog.gif" height="300" width="344">